 In certain cases, the goods required to be transported are so huge that it is practically impossible to carry the same in a single transport vehicle.
-Additionally, in certain cases, it is logistical convenient to move the goods in parts rather than move the entire goods in a single transport.
+Additionally, in certain cases, moving the goods in parts is more logistically convenient rather than moving the entire goods in a single transport.
 These are referred to as Semi Knocked Down (SKD) or Completely Knocked Down (CKD) goods.

-In these cases, the goods are being supplied under the cover of a single invoice but more than one vehicle is used for transport of such vehicles.
+In these cases, the goods are being supplied under cover of a single invoice, but more than one vehicle is used to transport such vehicles.

-Example- Crane is being supplied from Gurgaon to Kerala under a single invoice but for logistical convenience, the crane is partially knocked down and shipped in say three trucks.
+Example- Crane is being supplied from Gurgaon to Kerala under a single invoice, but for logistical convenience, the crane is partially knocked down and shipped in three trucks.

-But after settling our bills, we are surprised at the compact package which the store owner hands over to us which contains the entire furniture in CKD form which comes with a manual and lot of screwdrivers.
+But after settling our bills, we were surprised at the compact package that the store owner handed over to us, which contains the entire furniture in CKD form and comes with a manual and many screwdrivers.
 The manual helps us assemble the entire piece

 For the purpose of movement of goods which are under SKD / CKD condition, the supplier needs to follow the below procedure

 Example – Machine “A” having a single invoice, unassembled and transported through 4 vehicles.
-In this case 4 delivery challans with 4 EWay bills has to be generated for each consignment with corresponding vehicle number.
+In this case, 4 delivery challans with 4 e-way bills must be generated for each consignment with the corresponding vehicle number.

 Step- 3 Select Transaction Type as “Outward” and subtype as “SKD/CKD”